Who is TLJ?

 Tiffany L. Jones is an artist, educator, designer, activist, healer and ordained officiant specializing in LGBTQ weddings.
 She is Southern feed and New York City breed.
 She loves colors, beads, laughter, fabric, paint, oddities, fashion, sharing, cooking, creating, dancing and learning.
 She loves music.
 Any kind of music.
 She is known for having many hairstyles and a collection of eyewear.
 She adores her family.

 She studied graphic design and received a BA in Graphic Communications.
 While in college she was an apprentice/assistant to doll and textile artist Adrienne McDonald, in which she learned the art of cloth doll making and began Love, Mama dolls in 2001.
-With her passion for teaching, social change and art making Tiffany pursued a Master’s degree in Art Education from New York University.
+With her passion for teaching, learning, social justice, collaboration, youth and art-making Tiffany pursued a Master’s degree in Art Education from New York University.
+She graduated in 2010.

-Currently she is an Art Teacher in the New York City Public School system.
-During her career an art educator she has created the Zanmi Means Friend Project, a cultural exchange project connecting NYC students & Haitian elementary students, piloted a official Black Lives Matter Art & Activism course for NYC teens titled “I Honor You”and is a partner teacher of the New Museum.
-She can be found advising art organizations, creating art and advocating for Art Education in the lives of young people in NYC.
+She is a full-time tenured Art Educator in the New York City Public School system.
+During her career as an art educator, she has created curriculum and experiences rooted in a critical pedagogy of love, liberation, healing and transformative justice.
+She founded the Zanmi Means Friend Project, a cultural exchange project connecting NYC students & Haitian elementary students, piloted an official Black Lives Matter Art & Activism course for NYC youth titled “I Honor You, collaborated with Meshell Ndegeocello on the “Can I Get a Witness” multimedia performance & installation, and co-founded the Dear America Artivism Fellowship with Shaun Leonardo.

 You may also find her dancing with friends to house music, enjoying the breeze, reading a book, or cooing over cute babies.